hassanef/RoomReservation/README.md

 Repository pattern uses for communication with database layer, and it's better to use generic repository to implement CRUD and some other generic methods in a repository and use everywhere that need like in commandhandler for use-case implementation.

 ### Identity
-Identity will implement based on asp.net Identity and JWT token, this is a CRUD application, user will register and after login get JWT access_token and the JWT token should be sent in http header of all request, authentication and authorization just check in GateWay
+Identity will implement based on asp.net Identity and JWT token, this is a CRUD application, user will register and after login get JWT access_token and the JWT token should be send in header of all http requests, authentication and authorization should check in GateWay.